GGES Emissions Standard

 Our GGES requires WBMLP to meet the same GHG emission reduction standards as the electric distribution companies and competitive energy suppliers are required to meet.
 The GGES also does the following:

-West Boylston already purchases or owns large-scale hydroelectricity and nuclear energy.
-These energy resources do not emit any GHG’s and count towards our GGES.
-For the past 24 years, 55.9% of WBMLP’s average annual energy supply did not emit GHG’s, mainly from these two resources.
-WBMLP expects our hydroelectricity and nuclear energy supplies to provide low cost and non-GHG emitting energy to all residents and businesses in West Boylston through at least 2045-2050.
+In 2023 West Boylston purchased or owned a significant amount of clean and renewable energy from solar, large-scale hydroelectricity, and nuclear generation.
+These energy resources do not emit greenhouse gases (GHG’s) and count towards our annual GGES.
+For the past 14 years, approximately 56% of WBMLP’s average annual energy supply did not emit GHG’s.
+WBMLP expects our solar, wind, hydroelectricity, and nuclear energy supplies to provide low cost and non-GHG emitting energy to all residents and businesses in West Boylston through 2050 and beyond.

 West Boylston's Annual Percentage (%) of Non-GHG emitting MWh's